 Why Buy a Double Stroller?

 There are so many things to consider from budget to quality, to features and functionality, that it can leave your head spinning.
 You might have some questions and concerns about buying a product of this type.
 How big?
 Which style?
 What features do you need?
-Which are just for show?
-This article will help it all make sense.
+Which features are just for show?
+This article should help it all make sense.

 Types of Double Strollers

-Double products come in two basic types, side-by-side (where the seats are positioned next to one another), and inline (where the seats are one in front of the other).
+Double products come in two basic types, side-by-side (where the seats are next to one another), and inline or tandem (where the seats are one in front of the other).
 Both types have benefits and drawbacks.
 The choice of which style is right for your children depends on what you are hoping for and what your children require.

-The double products with the seats situated next to one another are one of the more common styles.
+The double products with the seats next to one another are one of the more common styles.
 These strollers usually offer identical experiences for both passengers with seats and canopies with similar properties and adjustability.
 Both passengers have equal sized seats, recline options, stow pockets (some models), and protection from the elements.
 Many have two canopies, so each rider has custom coverage, but even the Joovy Scooter X2 with a single canopy for both, still offers ample protection for both passengers.
-These products are relatively wide and can be harder to navigate through narrow spaces and some doorways.
+Side-by-side products are relatively wide and can be harder to navigate through narrow spaces and some doorways.
 They often create a wider folded package and can be a little tricky to lift and store with their awkward size, especially if they have a 3-wheel design.
-Even though these products can be trickier in a tight spot, they did score higher for maneuverability than the inline models.
+Even though these products can be tricky in a tight spot, they did score higher for maneuverability than the inline models.

 The photos above show some of the side-by-side strollers.
 The photos below show some of the inline products.
 Together they give perspective on the differences between the two primary types of double products.